FuzzyNoodle/Fuzzy-Spooder/README.md

 upload_speed = 921600
 monitor_filters = send_on_enter
 upload_protocol = espota
-;upload_port = 192.168.0.133  ;use ip address if the mDNS hostname is not resolved upload_port = spooderA1.local ;using mDNS, replace with actual name lib_deps = georgychen/Fuzzy Spooder@^1.0.0
+;upload_port = 192.168.0.133  ;use ip address if the mDNS hostname is not resolved, replace with your device's ip address upload_port = spooderA1.local ;using mDNS, replace with actual name lib_deps = georgychen/Fuzzy Spooder@^1.0.0
 ```